TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 ![Naviagtion Logged In](assets/readme-images/WebPages/Home/Navigation-Logged-In.png)

-The Main Body of the page has a animated Hero image which encourages signup a call to action and once signed up and logged in shows when a User is Logged in and welcomes them to the App.
+The Main Body of the page has an animated Hero image which encourages signup a call to action and once Signed up and Signed in shows when a User is Logged in and welcomes them to the App.

 ### Hero Image Call to Action - SignUp